wejafoo/bin-go/README.md

 #BinGo
-A standardized build and deployment utility built in Go intended to accelerate exploration of your own mifedom.
+A standardized minimalistic build/deployment utility built in Go with the intention of accelerating mifedom exploration.

-Supports a small(but growing) list of popular application frameworks/languages.
+Supports a small(but growing) list of popular languages/frameworks.

 ----
 ##Supported Environments